 - Have an index to locate categories

 - Put your timeline right at the front, so that you can find it easily.
-We have a pretty one here.
+Read this post on how to set up a wedding timeline.

 - Wedding binder dividers make it so much easier to organize all of the info.
 Check out our pretty design here.